134-URL Dental WordPress Rebuild, Shipped to Spec in 14 Days — White-Label Delivery for a US Marketing Agency

 The Craft of a Rebuild

 34 structural pages and 100 blog posts of a dental practice rebuild to an 11-template Figma spec — 134 URLs migrated, verified, and handed off in 14 days with zero hours of overrun.
-The agency owned the sitemap and the redirect list; we owned per-page execution and the trailing-slash-at-every-URL discipline the spec demanded.
+The agency owned the sitemap and the redirect list; we owned per-page execution and the trailing-slash-on-every-URL rule the spec demanded.

 Snapshot